 “Fiji was hot and humid but very friendly.
 The course was all in English so it was very hard for me.
 I qualified in 2000.
 I spent two years working at a hospital in Kathmandhu before returning to Kunde hospital in 2002.
-I was now doctor-in-charge.
+I am now the doctor-in-charge at the hospital.

 “I received so much valuable help from the volunteer doctors, from the Sir Edmund Hillary Foundation of Canada, and above all Sir Ed, who was very generous to me and very, very kind.”

 Mike Gill, a doctor who worked with Sir Edmund from the beginning on his education and health projects, said: “Everyone who knew Kami came to love him.
 The volunteer doctors changed every two years but Kami provided consistency, and his role as interpreter was of central importance.